 Education and Employment Verification

 One of the major reasons companies perform background checks is to ensure job candidates tell the truth on their applications.
-Employers want to ensure that their candidates’ credentials are legitimate and that they’re truly qualified for the job.
+Employers want to ensure that their candidates’ credentials are legitimate and that they’re truly qualified for the job—they can confirm this through employment background check details.
 This part of the report may also check any professional certifications a candidate might have, such as a medical or law license, to ensure that they’re valid and in good standing.
 The same goes for any university degrees listed on an application.
 A huge part of any background check is simply checking for inconsistencies.
 If a candidate lies on their resume, it’s usually a major red flag for employers.